- Portable Games

 Blood Type: O

-When the research reached a certain level of completion at the hands of his colleague William Birkin, he transferred to the company intelligence division and became a spy in the United States Army before being assigned as Captain of S.T.A.R.S.
+When t-virus research reached a certain level of completion at the hands of his colleague William Birkin, he transferred to the intelligence division with a tour in the U.S. Army before being assigned as Captain of S.T.A.R.S.
 (Special Tactics and Rescue Service).
-He was a mastermind of the Mansion Incident and injected himself with an experimental virus to become superhuman, then defected to a rival company where he devoted himself to gathering viral weapon data.
-He obtained several viruses and organisms and led the hegemony of the B.O.W.
-(Bio Organic Weapons) underworld for several years.
-His allied with TRICELL to facilitate development of the Uroboros virus, his ultimate goal.
+He injected himself with an experimental virus in the Mansion Incident to become superhuman and defected to a rival company where he collected viral weapon data.
+He obtained several viruses and organisms, leading the hegemony of the B.O.W. underworld for several years after Umbrella's bankruptcy.
+He secretly joined TRICELL to facilitate development of the Uroboros virus.

 He was a perfectionist who made no mistakes and possessed sharp insight with outstanding judgement respected by those around him.
-He was quiet, clear-headed, calm and composed with dignity and style appropriate for an elite, but since he lacked basic human emotions, he had a cold and impersonal image with an unapproachable air.
-All he could do was live a life of self-affirmation by becoming the absolute chosen one through his ultimate goal of mass-extinction and forced evolution of humanity.
+He was quiet, clear-headed, calm and composed with dignity and style appropriate for an elite, but since he lacked basic human emotions, he had a cold and impersonal image.
+All he could do was live a life of self-affirmation by becoming the absolute chosen one through an ultimate goal of human mass extinction and forced evolution.
 1 2 3 4 5 6 7 8 9

 Table of Contents [hide]